Category Archives: Holistic Health

 For many people stress can be the major problem.
 Cortisol is an important part of your body’s stress response to perceived threats.
 So levels of the hormone cortisol rise in response to any stressful situation.
 However, when stress of any type is ongoing the cortisol release mechanism doesn’t turn off.
 This results in persistent low grade inflammation.
 In some cases it can go on forever.

 The first step to turn off the chronic inflammation response is to change your lifestyle.
-Simply switch to an anti-inflammatory diet for a significant impact.
+Simply switching to an anti-inflammatory diet is a great starting place for a significant impact.

 • Heart disease – stroke, hypertension